The Cyclades · Naxos

 €€

-Apiranthos — the marble-paved mountain village.
-Lefteris does the local rosto (slow-cooked, a Venetian-era Naxian recipe), and the flower-filled veranda has the postcard view of the inland.
-The kind of place celebrated well beyond the village.
+Apiranthos, the marble-paved mountain village.
+Lefteris does the local rosto (slow-cooked, a Venetian-era Naxian recipe), and the flower-filled veranda looks out over the whole inland valley.
+The reputation carries well past the village.

 Apiranthoslunch · view

-InsiderThe rosto is the dish — a slow-cooked Naxian recipe that goes back to Venetian times — and the veranda is where you want to sit for the inland view, not inside.
-It's a known destination, so it's busier than a village taverna; come early for a terrace table.
+InsiderThe rosto is the dish, a slow-cooked Naxian recipe that goes back to Venetian times, and the veranda is where you sit for the inland view, not inside.
+It's a known destination, so it runs busier than a village taverna; come early for a terrace table.

 Rotonda